andreicadar/CyberSecurity/README.md

 ## CTFs

-### Hack the Box University2023 (university team): 4 out of hundreds of universities
+### Hack the Box University 2023 (university team): 4 out of hundreds of universities

 ### Hack the Box CyberApocalipse The Cursed Mission (university team): 27 out of 6483